 Carole Black – The fees that have been proposed seem reasonable.
 Are they enough to take care of all the additional people that the STRs bring in?
 There is also the question of where the revenue goes.
 I believe it goes to pay off bonds.
 I think the whole financing situation needs to be reviewed.
 Are there additional fees that need to be considered?

-Rhonda Kieser – Most short-term renters are here for the first time.
+Rhonda Tycer – Most short-term renters are here for the first time.
 They will be smoking marijuana and drinking.
 There are a lot of nice people who visit, but there are also jerks.
 If they are high on alcohol or drugs, they cannot read the rules.

 John and Beth Davidson – I would like to support River Coyotes' approach to STRs.
 There should be a variable rate for people who get STR permits to protect their home equity.
 The website needs to be improved.